Prostitution: Americas

 During this period, prostitution was also very prominent in the Barbary Coast, San Francisco as the population was mainly men, due to the influx from the Gold Rush.
 One of the more successful madams was Belle Cora, who inadvertently got involved in a scandal involving her husband, Charles Cora, shooting US Marshal William H. Richardson.
 This led to the rise of new statutes against prostitution, gambling and other activities seen as "immoral".

+Moving eastward, the archaeological remains of New York City's 5 Points Brothel provide a historical context and insight into the culture of prostitution in the mid-19th century.
+During the excavation of a basement brothel at the five-points intersection, countless numbers of unique artifacts, such as tobacco pipes, glass urinals, porcelain china (varying in worth), bottles of alcohol, and the remains of children, were found.
+Many bones were of infants, suggesting abortion or stillbirth; however, evidence of older infants and young children's skeletal remains indicates that children did live within the homes, but many passed due to possible starvation or disease.

+Additionally, an article published by Dr. William Sanger in 1858, administered a self-report survey to 2,000 women living in brothels across New York City; nearly half of the women who responded admitted to contracting a venereal disease.
+Though conditions in brothels were not often favorable, limited job availability for women, coupled with a sense of freedom one could only gain from an alternative lifestyle, made prostitution more appealing for women seeking independence.

 Originally, prostitution was widely legal in the United States.
 Prostitution was made illegal in almost all states between 1910 and 1915 largely due to the influence of the Woman's Christian Temperance Union.

 On the other hand, prostitution generated much national revenue in South Korea, hence the military government encouraged prostitution for the U.S. military.

 Beginning in the late 1980s, many states in the US increased the penalties for prostitution in cases where the prostitute is knowingly HIV-positive.
 Penalties for felony prostitution vary, with maximum sentences of typically 10 to 15 years in prison.

-Recently, a study published in UNED Research Journal examined Costa Rican college students’ perceptions of prostitution through interviews with sex workers, NGO leaders, and 200 students.
+Recently, a study published in UNED Research Journal examined Costa Rican college students' perceptions of prostitution through interviews with sex workers, NGO leaders, and 200 students.
 Results showed realistic views: students saw sex work as a mix of need and choice, and clients as diverse and often regular.
 Findings aligned with previous research in Spain.

+Prostitution in religion and sex tourism

 Sex tourism emerged in the late 20th century as a controversial aspect of Western tourism and globalization.

 Historically, and currently, church prostitutes exist, and the practice may be legal or illegal, depending on the country, state or province.